 The Carta Cross disclosure framework under Section 4(a)(7)

 The default framework for disclosure in a Carta Cross is based on Section 4(a)(7) of the Securities Act of 1933, which provides an exemption from registration for resales of restricted securities, subject to meeting certain requirements.

-- The exact name of the issuer, the address of its principal executive offices, and the names of its officers and directors.
+- The exact name of the company, the address of its principal executive offices, and the names of its officers and directors.

-- The title, class, and par value of the equity security, and the number of shares outstanding as of the end of the issuer’s most recent fiscal year.
+- The title, class, and par value of the equity security, and the number of shares outstanding as of the end of the company’s most recent fiscal year.